NCEAS/oss-lessons/version-control/2-GitHub.md

 We will use the `dessert` repository created in the previous section to illustrate how these tools can be used to move your work to another machine and help you to keep versions up-to-date between these machines.

-You should be now in the following situation with oyr dessert example: your local repository should be pushed to github, with the two content being identical:
+You should be now in the following situation with our dessert example: your local repository should be pushed to github, with the two content being identical:

 ![](images/git_remote_local_sync.png)

 ### Clone the repository to a second machine

 First we should bring our repository to the new machine.
-Since it is not currently on the other mahinc we will have to clone the repository from Github to this new machine.
-In our case this second machine will be NCEAS analaytical server Aurora:
+Since it is not currently on this machine, we will have to clone the repository from GitHub to this computer.
+In our case, this second machine will be NCEAS analytical server Aurora:

 1. Connect to Aurora via the command line using `ssh`